-NOTE 1: If there are multiple grid or TIN features in the dataset, each feature should have a separate dataCoverage attribute in dataset discovery metadata, except that the coverages for intersecting or adjacent features with the same grid resolution may be combined at Producer discretion.
+NOTE 1: If there are multiple grid features in the dataset, each feature should have a separate dataCoverage attribute in dataset discovery metadata, except that the coverages for intersecting or adjacent features with the same grid resolution may be combined at Producer discretion.

 NOTE 2: Bounding polygons for grid features should be the same as the spatial extent of the grid.

-NOTE 3: Bounding polygons for TIN features may either be the union of all triangles defined in the TIN, or the bounding box covering all the vertexes of the TIN.

-NOTE 4: Bounding polygons for multipoint features (DCF 1 and 8) may be one or more reasonably minimized polygons or bounding boxes that together cover all data points.
+NOTE 3: A boundingPolygon is restricted to a single GML Polygon with one exterior and 0 or more interiors expressed as Linear Rings using SRS EPSG:4326.
+The exterior and optional interiors shall be composed of a closed sequence of >=4 coordinate positions expressed individually or as a list (posList).
+The GML polygon shall have a valid GML identifier.

-NOTE 5: For approximateGridResolution, if the grid cell size varies over the extent of the grid, an approximated value based on model parameters or production metadata should be used.
+NOTE 4: For approximateGridResolution, if the grid cell size varies over the extent of the grid, an approximated value based on model parameters or production metadata should be used.